What are the chordae tendineae?

 The cord-like tendons regulate the opening and closing of the leaflets of the heart’s valves between the upper and lower chambers during the cardiac cycle.
 There are three main types of chordae: primary (marginal) chordae, secondary (basal) chordae, and tertiary chordae.

 The tendinous chordae are made up of collagen (a protein in human connective tissues), elastin, and endothelium.
 They look like a series of sinewy cords or strings of varying thickness and length.

-Playing a vital role in heart valve function, the strings connect to the five leaflets of the two atrioventricular valves on one end and attach to the heart’s five papillary muscles on the other – the two in the left ventricle‘s anterior and posterior, and the three in the septal, posterior, and anterior right ventricle.
+Playing a vital role in valve function, the strings connect to the five leaflets of the two atrioventricular valves on one end and attach to the heart’s five papillary muscles on the other (two in the left ventricle‘s anterior and posterior, and three in the septal, posterior, and anterior right ventricle).

-What is the function of the chordae tendinae?
+What is the function of the chordae tendineae?
 How do they function?

 When the heart beats during the cardiac cycle, the atria and ventricles contract and the open bicuspid and tricuspid valves are pushed closed due to blood pressure in the chambers.

-The relaxed chordae tendinae tense up to hold the cusps of the atrioventricular valves in place when they close.
-This prevents prolapsing of the valve leaflets and keeps blood from regurgitating (flowing backwards) into the upper atrial chambers (the left atrium and right atrium).
+The relaxed chordae tendineae tense up to hold the cusps (leaflets) of the atrioventricular valves in place when they close.
+This prevents prolapsing of the valve leaflets and keeps blood from regurgitating into the upper atrial chambers (the left atrium and right atrium).

 What can go wrong with the chordae tendinae?

 Like the papillary muscles, the chordae can rupture.
 They can also stretch or tear, causing valve dysfunction.
 Either situation can be life threatening and requires urgent surgical intervention.